psulek/vscode-lhq-editor/README.md

 ## Commands

+Commands can be accessed from the Command Palette (`Ctrl+Shift+P`) and some commands can be accessed from context menu in the LHQ Tree View.

+Commands available only when LHQ file is open in the editor:

 | Command                         | Keybinding       | Description
 | --------------------------------| ---------------- |--------------
 | LHQ: Focus Tree View            | `F2`             | Focus the LHQ Tree View, only when lhq editor panel is active